Podiatry

 Is podiatry CRA eligible?

 Yes, in provinces where podiatrists are authorized medical practitioners.
-Fees qualify under paragraph 118.2(2)(a) of the Income Tax Act.
+Podiatry fees qualify under paragraph 118.2(2)(a) of the Income Tax Act.

 Can I claim podiatry through my HSA?

-Yes, if the podiatrist is licensed in Alberta and Nova Scotia.
+Yes, if the podiatrist is licensed in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec, and Saskatchewan.

 Source